writethedocs/www/docs/conf/portland/2025/news/announcing-tickets.rst

 Volunteers
 ----------

-Our volunteers make the conference happen each year, and it's a great group of folks.
 Want to help out and attend for free?
 Volunteer with us this year!
+Our volunteers make the conference happen each year, and it's always a wonderful group of people.

-Visit our `volunteer page <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/volunteer/>`_ to learn more and sign up.
+Visit our `Volunteer page <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/volunteer/>`_ to learn more and sign up.

 Call for Proposals
 ------------------

 Our Call for Proposals is still open, and we'd love for you to be part of the conference this year.

-Our `Call for Proposals <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/cfp/>`_ page has details, and all the information you need to submit a talk.
+The `Call for Proposals <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/cfp/>`_ page has details, and all the information you need to submit a talk.

 **Submit your talk by {{ cfp.ends }}!**

-Thanks to our sponsors
+Thanks to our Sponsors
 ----------------------

 We appreciate the support of our sponsors.
 Thank you to the following companies: